JaroslavKotrba/AppForecastingMortgage/README.md

 # AppForecastingMortgage

-TO SEE THE OUTPUT: https://jaroslavkotrba.shinyapps.io/mortgage
+TO SEE THE OUTPUT: OUT OF ORDER (not enough space)